PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ### Prequisites

-MCreator Latest EAP or Build

-Twilight Forest Dependancy Plugin: https://mcreator.net/plugin/76688/twilight-forest-dependancies
+Any IDE that supports java.

 ### How

-Build the mod with the MCreator or use command and type `gradlew build` to build the mod.
+Use command and type `gradlew build` to build the mod.

-Do not use IntelliJ IDEA to build Minecraft Mods!

 ## TNT and Disparity Non-Code Assets
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-nd/4.0/)